 For instance, Donald Gordon, the founder of Liberty Life, began his entrepreneurial journey working as an articled clerk in accounting who earned R11 a month.
 He supplemented his income by selling insurance policies in the evenings and is now a dollar billionaire after founding Liberty Life and concluding several other deals during the course of his business career.
 Like other entrepreneurs, Donald Gordon’s ascension cannot be explained by a single ‘magic bullet’.

 His success was facilitated by a combination of factors such as his personality and drive, good support structures (e.g. capable co-founders who helped to drive Liberty Life’s growth) and a willingness to diversify and expand into new markets and sectors (e.g. property in the United Kingdom).
 Arguably, Donald Gordon founded his businesses in a different operating environment – the regulatory landscape governing who can own what kind of business has changed dramatically since 1958, as have criteria applied by institutional investors and other potential backers of a fledgling business.

 Even the degree of crowding and competitiveness for some sectors has changed, forcing small business owners to create or seek out new opportunities as they evolve with the times.

 But the challenge for small business owners in the 21st century is to stop making excuses for why they will not or cannot succeed and just go for it.

->

-> If some local business people Richard Maponya, Raymond Ackerman could fight to make it big, what is preventing others from reaching the same giddy heights?
+If home grown business people such as Richard Maponya and Raymond Ackerman could fight to make it big, what is preventing others from reaching the same giddy heights?